 Standard commercial Red Green Blue cameras capture images with spectral information corresponding to the sensitivity of human vision.
-Although the spectral imaging methods, Red Green Blue cameras can be used to qualitatively assess changes in blood flow and oxygenation.
-Sheikh et al. demonstrated this by monitoring vasoconstriction of the superficial vascular plexus in human forearm skin following an injection of lidocaine and epinephrine.46 Blanching of the skin led to slightly different responses in the three color channels, and the overall change in all three channels, compared to baseline values, allows monitoring of the relative changes in blood perfusion over time.
+Although the spectral information is not as extensive as that obtained with hyperspectral imaging methods, Red Green Blue cameras can be used to qualitatively assess changes in blood flow and oxygenation.
+Sheikh et al. demonstrated this by monitoring vasoconstriction of the superficial vascular plexus in human forearm skin following an injection of lidocaine and epinephrine.
+He Blanching of the skin led to slightly different responses in the three color channels, and the overall change in all three channels, compared to baseline values, allows monitoring of the relative changes in blood perfusion over time.